 You're going to love this roasted carnival squash recipe - it's so easy to make and results in creamy, succulent squash.
-Carnival squash is a hybrid of acorn and sweet dumpling squash.
-It has bright, colorful skin and rich, sweet flesh.
+Carnival squash is a hybrid of acorn and sweet dumpling squash, so it has bright, colorful skin and rich, sweet flesh.

 Easy Roasted Squash Features